greggoryelton/crossRAT_decompile/README.md

 ## Dark Caracal
 Dark Caracal, designated as G0070 by Mitre is a threat group that has been attributed to a Lebanese intelligence agency.
 Dark Caracal uses this custom made RAT written in Java for attacking its victims typically through having the user run a malicious document file.
 Dark Caracal also has conducted a large Android malware campaign by using a suite a trojanized applications, this malware is known as Pallas.

+## About
+The repository serves as repo for analyzing the CrossRAT jar based on previous analysis listed below.

 ## Resources
 For CrossRAT samples and in depth analysis check out: [JAMF Blog: Analyzing CrossRAT](https://www.jamf.com/blog/analyzing-crossrat/)